sumitkvnegi/backend-pro/Readme.md

-in package file add -> "start": "nodemon src/index.js" add and push the changes to the git (git push) in src folder create essential folders -> mkdir controllers db routes middlewares models utils
+in package file add -> "start": "nodemon src/index.js" add and push the changes to the git (git push) in src folder create essential folders -> mkdir controllers db routes middlewares models utils install prettier package created file -> .prettierrc [here we can configure prettier for whole team as common styling and formatting] some configure settings for prettier "{
+    "singleQuote":false,
+    "barcketSpacing":true,
+    "tabWidth":2,
+    "trailingComma":"es5",
+    "semi":true
+}"
+create new file .prettierignore -> this file is use to tell prettier which files and folder we don't want to use prettier configures
+"/.vscode
+/node_modules
+./dist

+*.env
+.env
+.env*"